 He's either stupid or evil.

-And by the way, Newsom does not give me the evil vibe of the other Democrats, uh, which makes him more dangerous because I think he can actually get elected under some set of circumstances.
+And by the way, Newsom does not give me the evil vibe of the other Democrats, which makes him more dangerous because I think he could actually get elected under some set of circumstances.

 I don't think he's capable.